mikeferguson/sandbox/sbpl_interface/README.md

 ## Using This

-There are currently several repositories to checkout from source: (these same instructions should work for indigo, except you have to build and install sbpl from source as there is no ros-indigo-sbpl yet)
+There are currently several repositories to checkout from source: (these same instructions should work for indigo)

     sudo apt-get install ros-hydro-sbpl ros-hydro-moveit-full
     sudo apt-get install ros-hydro-gazebo-ros ros-hydro-moveit-python ros-hydro-grasping-msgs